dimagi/code-pairing/README.md

 ```

 ### Etiquette
-- If you know you will be offline for an entire 2 week rotation, please submit a
-PR to remove yourself from the `config.yml` file.
+- If you know you will be offline for an entire 2 week rotation, please remove yourself from the `config.yml` file.